UPDATED

 Can students be enrolled if a Moodle course is hidden?

 Yes.
-Enrollait can enroll learners even if the course is hidden.
+Enrollait can enroll learners even if a course is hidden.
 Learners will see the course normally once you make the course public/visible in Moodle.

 What should I test before launching?